 DESIGN and SETUP

 As I have only used this tent on solo trips so far, interior space is ample for myself.
 Because of the diagonal design, I often lay in a diagonal position so that I have more head/foot space.
-I think this tent will be a very tight fit for 2 people and gear but is feasible for such a use.
+I think this tent will be a very tight fit for two people and gear, but is feasible for such a use.